 The VRDP server of VirtualBox supports multiple simultaneous connections to the same running VM from different clients.
 All connected clients see the same screen output and share a mouse pointer and keyboard focus.
 This is similar to several people using the same computer at the same time, taking turns at the keyboard.

 VBoxManage modifyvm "VM name" --vrdemulticon on

-To access two or more remote VM displays you have to enable the VRDP multiconnection mode (see the section called “Multiple connections to the VRDP server”).
+To access two or more remote VM displays you have to enable the VRDP multiconnection mode (see Section 7.1.7, “Multiple connections to the VRDP server”).

 The RDP client can select the virtual monitor number to connect to